Rudder Pedals

 • Pedal Angle: Adjust the angle of each pedal footplate

-• Damping Resistance: Turn the center damping knob to increase or decrease resistance — clockwise for more resistance, counterclockwise for less
+• Damping Resistance (optional): Install the MRP Adjustable Damper (sold separately) to add adjustable resistance — turn clockwise for more resistance, counterclockwise for less

-• Spring Tension: Adjust centering spring strength (if equipped)
+• Spring Tension: Adjust centering force via interchangeable spring configurations

 Setup